7 people are interested

 Many residents in long-term care, such as assisted living or skilled nursing facilities, have no one to speak up for them when their rights are violated.
 You can amplify their voices to ensure they receive appropriate care, have a fulfilling lifestyle, and are treated with dignity.

-The mission of Oregon’s Long-Term Ombudsman program is to protect individual rights, enhance quality of life, improve care, and promote dignity for residents living in licensed long-term care facilities.
-Many residents have no one to watch out for them, or speak up when things go wrong; call lights go unanswered, meals arrive cold, or medications are given incorrectly.
-The need for Ombudsmen volunteers is great throughout the state, and especially in Hood River and Hood River County.
+The mission of Oregon’s Long-Term Care Ombudsman program is to protect individual rights, enhance quality of life, improve care, and promote dignity for residents living in long-term care facilities.
+Many residents have no one to watch out for them or speak up when things go wrong; call lights go unanswered, meals arrive cold, or medications are given incorrectly.

 Ombudsman don’t make decisions for the resident, or act as their legal representative, or provide care.
-It is our role to inform the resident of their rights, and then act upon their decision.
-In the case of a resident who might be suffering from dementia or Alzheimer's, our advocacy takes shape in a different way.
+It is our role to inform the resident of their rights, and then act upon their decision, resolving it in whatever way necessary.
+The need for Ombudsmen volunteers is great throughout the state, and we are looking for volunteers in Columbia County.

-A five-day training will be scheduled for successful applicants as soon as it is reasonable to do so.
-More will follow throughout the year.
+A six-day online training will be scheduled for those who successfully complete the application process.
 Become someone who can help be a problem solver and advocate for many who cannot speak for themselves.

 3855 Wolverine NE, Suite 6, Salem, OR 97305, US

 The mission of the Long-Term Care Ombudsman program is to enhance the quality of life, improve the level of care, protect the individual's rights and promote the dignity of each Oregon citizen residing in a long-term care facility.
 The Office of the Long-Term Care Ombudsman is an independent state agency that serves residents living in nursing homes, assisted living communities, and adult care homes.
 Check out our video: https://spark.adobe.com/video/OWtoSfT57fd2Z